jackdski/Clothing-Forecaster/README.md

   - Python 2
   - Bash
   - Festival for text-to-speech ability
-  - OpenWeatherMap for weather data
+  - OpenWeatherMap for weather data and weather icons
   - Tkinder for GUI ability